oracle-livelabs/adb/shared/adb-ai-web-app/integrate-genai/integrate-genai.md

     ![Select SQL option](./images/sql-option.png "")

-4. The setup script enabled Resource Principals usage for MovieStream.
-To better understand the use of Resource Principal, let's disable and recreate it.
+>**Note:** The setup script automatically enabled Resource Principals usage for MovieStream.
+The following 2 steps are optional.

+4. To better understand the use of Resource Principal, let's disable and recreate it.
 Run the following statement to disable the use of Resource Principals for the MOVIESTREAM user:

     ```
     <copy>